Profess0ro/div-5-jkpg/README.md

 - Something that I would like to add is a page similar to a guestbook where supporters can talk about this seasons games and other related things that happens during this season.
 - A gallery where supporters can post pictures from games during the season.
+- Commentaries from the managers after the season.

 # Typography and color scheme